-Aus-Trial-Ia Phase I Clinical Trials Down Under – Raleigh
+Aus-Trial-Ia Phase I Clinical Trials Down Under – Cary

-Join PCI Clinical Services and our partners at one of our West Coast seminars to learn more about the advantages of conducting your clinical trials in Australia.
+Join PCI Clinical Services and our partners at one of our East Coast seminars to learn more about the advantages of conducting your clinical trials in Australia.

-We will be joined by our partners Nucleus Network and Prime Financial Group AU.
+We will be joined by our partners Nucleus Network, Prime Financial Group AU and Novotech.

 Topics will include:

 Be sure to stay for our social networking event!